AlirezaKiaeipour/GestureControl-Game/README.md

 # GestureControl-Game
-Control the games using hands
+Control the games using hand